torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: How often do you send pull requests to major kernel trees like net or net-next?
 ----------------------------------------------------------------------------------

-A: Pull requests will be sent out rather often in order to not accumulate too many patches in bpf or bpf-next.
+A: Pull requests will be sent out rather often in order to analt accumulate too many patches in bpf or bpf-next.

 As a rule of thumb, expect pull requests for each tree regularly